OSGeo/OSGeoLive-doc/doc/quickstart/istsos_quickstart.rst

 #.
 Open a text editor by selecting :menuselection:`Accessories --> FeatherPad`.

 #.
-Copy and paste the follOwing text into the text editor window:
+Copy and paste the following text into the text editor window:

     .. code-block:: rest